aptible/support/source/getting_started/java/spring.md

 ---
-title: Getting started with Spring MVC on Aptible
+title: Java Spring on Aptible
 ---

-# Getting Started With Spring MVC on Aptible

-## In about 5 minutes